avwede/Airgap-AWX-On-K3s/README.md

 make deploy
 ```

-6. Add the imagePullSecrets spec to your deployment yaml
+6. Add the imagePullSecrets spec to your deployment yaml and add all image paths to your container registry
 ```sh
 kubectl edit deployment -o yaml -n awx
 ```